One evening in November, I joined a small group at the Mustard

 Yet, interestingly, many of these activists are also embraced after they are gone, reflecting our capacity to be understanding of their truths when our conscience is no longer troubled by their presence.

-And it occurred to me that these revolutionaries can be found in communities all over the country.
+And it occurred to me that these revolutionaries can be found

 But where are they now, you might ask, now that there is a mammoth task to be undertaken–saving our democracy?